paddy-exe/paddy-exe.github.io/content/en/posts/how-to-use-scons-with-cpp-package-managers/index.md

 ```

 #### Compiling the program
-To build the executable you need to call SCons in your top project path by using
+To build the executable you need to call SCons in your top project path:

 ```sh
 scons